cartwatson/Nexus/docs/design.md

 Additionally, there currently is no POST/PUT request on images but it may be nice functionality to have in case an operator manually got an image from a droid or for any other reason.

+As a final note, currently the only way to test the api, and by extension the system, is manually.
+In the case of future work and expanded capability it would be incredibly beneficial to create an automated testing suite of any kind.

 More notes & ideas on future capabilities can be found in the [future-work doc](/docs/future-work.md)